 Your little one is not so little anymore when you’re 31 weeks pregnant.
 It is roughly the size of a head of a zucchini, weighing in at almost a kilo and a half or 3.3 pounds.

 With the rapid growth, your baby is coming up to almost half a meter in length at 41 cm or 16 inches.

 As it’s growing taller, the baby’s development elsewhere also continues.

 31 weeks pregnant baby position

 When you start the eighth month of your pregnancy, your baby is in the middle of a growth spurt.
 He is packing on the pounds by accumulating fat under the skin, becoming a chubby baby more and more.
-He is also very active and you’ll feel a lot movement as he becomes more acquainted with limbs.
-At this stage, he is the size of a coconut — weighing in at three and a third pounds.
-From head to heel, he is around 16 inches long.
+He is also very active and you’ll feel a lot of movements as he becomes more acquainted with limbs.

 Regarding orientation, your baby should now be vertical – head down and feet towards your chest cavity.
 If he was in breech position, he should flip down into the cephalic presentation by this week.

 At week 31, the fine hairs —also known as lanugo— covering the body of the fetus begin to recede to give the baby a smoother outlook.
 To achieve this same goal, the wrinkles in the skin also begin to smooth out.